Differentiated Instruction, Made Easy

 What was your first impression?

 I loved that they can do it independently, I loved the simplicity, I loved how easy it was for the students to navigate.
 That’s huge for me because then I can really focus on the other groups.
-And I love that they stay engaged and enjoy it, they stay on task and doing something productive when I’m not directly instructing them.
+And I love that they stay engaged and enjoy it, they stay on task doing something productive when I’m not directly instructing them.
 Plus with English Islands I can easily give the higher-level students more difficult material.

 What's different about English Islands?